ronygomes/ronygomes.github.io/_posts/2019-06-18-kernel-module-management.md

 `modinfo` lists various detailed information about the module.
 Some modules takes configurable parameters listed as __parm__.
 This modules takes one bool parameter named __nohwcrypt__.

-# Load and Unloaded Modules
+# Load and Unload Modules

 Kernel modules can be loaded and removed using `modprobe` command.
 For loading a command following command is used: